lessworkjs/lesswork.io/state.md

 Returns the event provided by serverless.

 If hash is provided and part of the event it will be returned.

 If hash is `body` an object will be returned.

 ## context
-`context()`
+`context(hash)`

 Returns the context object.

+If hash is provided and part of the context it will be returned.